pekkah/ItIsAlive/README.md

 }
 ```

-Your service or controller action methods will be automatically wrapped in transaction when ```IUnitOfWork``` is added as parameter.
+Your service or controller action methods will be automatically wrapped in transaction when ```ISession``` is added as parameter.

 - If your method is successfull then transaction is automatically committed,
 - If your method fails by throwing an exception the transaction is automatically rolled back.